-The tea most widely drunk around hre is so-called „black tea".
+The tea most widely drunk around here is so-called „black tea" (schwarzer Tee).
 The majority of black tea goes into blends.
 A few varieties of tea, however, are famous in their own right, such as Assam tea or Darjeeling tea.
-Flavored teas, that is green, black or fruit-based teas, are often flavored with ingredients such as jasmine, chrysanthemum, or dried fruit and are also hugely popular.
+Flavored teas (aromatisierter Tees), that are green, black or fruit-based teas, are often mixed with ingredients such as jasmine, chrysanthemum, or dried fruit and are also hugely popular.

 When buying loose-leaf tea, make sure it smells fresh and vibrant.
 Check the packet to see whether you’re buying a blend or single variety.
 If buying flavored tea, make sure the flavoring is natural.
 For example, Earl Grey tea should be flavored with bergamot oil rather than with bergamot flavoring.